Antarctica & Arctic

 This circle route from Whitehorse explores the modern and ancient cultures of the Yukon and provides a perfect introduction for travellers who wish to discover the beauty of this rugged and historic region.

-Destinations > Western Canada > Footsteps of the Yukon Pioneers
+Destinations > Northern Canada > Footsteps of the Yukon Pioneers

 13 nights accommodation, sightseeing and activities as specified and 14 days car rental.